rxweb/RxWebCore.Docs/Docs/data-validation/required.md

 Type : string

 When you want the validation to be fired based upon some custom validation function.
 It is passed in the `ConditionalExpressionName` property.
-The custom validation function is made in ExtendedModels folder of Main, In which a partial class of the model will be made.
+The validation function is made in ExtendedModels folder of Main, In which a partial class of the model will be made.

 In the ExtendedModel class
 Candidate.cs :